-When Death comes for Taylor, Daimhin is desperate to hide her.
+When the system tries to correct itself and Death comes for Taylor, Daimhin is desperate to hide her.

-Taylor Fergusson should have died just days after she was born.
+Taylor Fergusson should have died just days after she is born.

-Accidents and mishaps kept happening to her until she and Daimhin, the Guardian Angel sent to fetch her, made a deal.
+Accidents and mishaps keep happening to her until she and Daimhin, the Reaper who is sent to fetch her, makes a deal.

 When upper management discovers Daimhin did not take Taylor's soul the first time he was supposed to, his own future is in jeopardy.

 Paperback Dimensions: 5.5 x 0.72 x 8.5 inches